Saturday, October 13, 2012

 These non-scalable musicians differ from scalable musicians just as pizza joints differ from startups, in that what they have to offer is their time and labour.
 In other words, their work requires them to be there in person to get paid, usually in small amounts at a time.
 Not surprisingly, then, for the past decade a certain glee has been palpable in the air now that creative works by themselves, without further time or work put in by the artist, no longer generate the exorbitant earnings they once did.

-The newfound attention received by non-scalable musicians also means that they are now filling up the rosters of the record labels, whose business model was optimally designed for scalable musicians.
-But... this is a problem, isn't it?
+The newfound attention received by non-scalable musicians also means that they're now filling up the rosters of the record labels, whose business model was optimally designed for scalable musicians.
+But… this is a problem, isn't it?
 Because as corrupt and degraded as scalability was at its worst, the historical record will always show the heights it reached at its best.
 These heights just aren't going to be repeated by musicians holding non-scalable concerns and priorities, and I think they themselves would be the first to agree.

 But it's not too late to give today's scalable musicians the opportunity.
 And if any should succeed, it will probably be the ones who think most like startups.
 That is to say, the ones offering new ideas, being flexible in their assumptions, and eagerly splitting fortunes with those who can bring them a wider audience.
 The first thing that smart investors often ask about a startup is, is it scalable?
 It won't be long before the smart labels start asking the same about the bands they sign.